On estimating Schatten norm and power distances between quantum states: Efficient quantum algorithms for estimating quantum Schatten power distance

-In this section, we present efficient quantum algorithms for estimating the quantum $\ell_{\alpha}$ distance $\Talpha(\rho_0,\rho_1)$ when $\alpha \geq 1+\Omega(1)$.
-These algorithms utilize either queries to state-preparation circuits or samples of the states $\rho_0$ and $\rho_1$.
-The core of our approach is an \textit{efficient} uniform approximation to \textit{signed} positive constant power functions (\Cref{lemma:computable-uniformPolyApprox-signedPositivePower}), which provides a uniform error bound over the entire interval $[-1,1]$.
+In this section, we present efficient quantum algorithms for estimating the quantum Schatten $\alpha$-power distance $\Lalpha(\rho_0,\rho_1)$ for \emph{constant} $\alpha >0$.
+These algorithms use either queries to state-preparation circuits or samples of the states $\rho_0$ and $\rho_1$, where the quantum sample algorithms are obtained by combining the corresponding quantum query algorithms with the (multi-)samplizer techniques in~\cite{WZ24c,TWZ25}: \begin{itemize} \item In \Cref{subsec:algo-Schatten-alpha>1}, we focus on the regime $\alpha>1$, where the quantum Schatten $\alpha$-power distance is a powered version of the Schatten $\alpha$-norm distance up to a constant multiplicative factor depending on $\alpha$.
+Remarkably, our quantum query and sample algorithms for estimating $\Lalpha(\rho_0,\rho_1)$, and thus $\Talpha(\rho_0,\rho_1)$, are \emph{rank-independent}.
+Consequently, we establish a \BQP{} containment of the promise problem \QSDalpha{} introduced in \Cref{sec:easy-regime-hardness}. \item In \Cref{subsec:algo-Schatten-0<alpha<1}, we consider the regime $0<\alpha<1$ and provide \emph{rank-efficient} quantum query and sample algorithms for estimating the quantum Schatten $\alpha$-power distance. \end{itemize}

-This uniform polynomial approximation enables a query-efficient quantum algorithm for estimating $\Talpha(\rho_0,\rho_1)$ through its powered version $\Lalpha(\rho_0,\rho_1)$, as shown in \Cref{thm:Lalpha-query-algo}.
-As a result, we establish a \BQP{} containment of the promise problem \QSDalpha{} defined in \Cref{sec:easy-regime-hardness}.
-Additionally, by leveraging the multi-samplizer in~\cite{WZ24c}, we devise a sample-efficient quantum algorithm for estimating $\Talpha(\rho_0,\rho_1)$, detailed in \Cref{thm:Lalpha-sample-algo}.
+The core of our approach for the easy regime $\alpha>1$ is an \textit{efficient} uniform approximation to \textit{signed} positive constant-power functions, developed in \Cref{subsec:efficient-uniform-approx-signed-pos-powers}.
+This approximation provides a uniform error bound over the entire interval $[-1,1]$ and is of independent interest.